Update 3/9/22 PEMCO will reintroduce the use of credit-based insurance scores in Washington for new business and renewals starting in April.

 Since the late 1990's, like nearly all insurers, PEMCO has considered individuals' insurance scores (which include credit history) as one of the many factors we use to calculate prices.
 Along with other variables like personal driving record and past claims, using a person's credit history has historically proven to be a very reliable way to predict both how likely that person is to file a claim in the future, as well as how big those claims are likely to be.
 And all that's important to account for, so we can do a better job of setting prices and serving our customers.

-In response to the economic impacts of COVID-19, Washington State Office of the Insurance Commissioner issued an emergency rule which prohibits all insurers in operating in Washington State from considering individuals' credit histories in determining rates, premiums and coverage eligibility for personal auto, renter, condo and home insurance.
-The rule applies to new policies effective on and after June 20, 2021, as well as to existing policies with renewals processing on or after that date.
+In response to the economic impacts of COVID-19, Washington State Office of the Insurance Commissioner issued an emergency rule which prohibits all insurers operating in Washington State from considering individuals' credit histories in determining rates, premiums and coverage eligibility for personal auto, renter, condo and home insurance.
+The initial rule applies to new policies effective on and after June 20, 2021, as well as to existing policies with renewals processing on or after that date.

 The Commissioner plans to extend the emergency rule to last for three years from the date the COVID National Emergencies Act ends or the date the governor ends the state of emergency in Washington State, whichever is later.